warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     internal message to 'foo@home.bogus' the mail client puts your external email address ('dlibenzi@xmailserver.org') in the 'MAIL FROM: <...>' SMTP request.
-Now if the user 'foo' replies to this message, it replies to 'dlibenzimaticad.it', and then is sent to the external mail server.
+Now if the user 'foo' replies to this message, it replies to 'dlibenzi@xmailserver.org', and then is sent to the external mail server.
+With the entry above in 'EXTALIASES.TAB' file the 'Return-Path:
-    With the entry above in 'EXTALIASES.TAB' file the 'Return-Path: <...>' field is filled with 'dlibenzi@home.bogus' that leads to an internal mail reply.
+    <...>' field is filled with 'dlibenzi@home.bogus' that leads to an
+    internal mail reply.

     You 'CANNOT' edit this file while XMail is running because it is an indexed file.

+    [table index] [configuration] [top]

    MAILUSERS.TAB